andrewmat32/prime-shine/README.md

 - Expertise in advanced CSS/SCSS techniques to create scalable and maintainable animations.
 - A unique blend of creative and technical skills to craft modern yet nostalgic designs.

 This project is a love letter to retro-futurism, celebrating the timeless cool of Miami Vice while embracing modern web development.
-Deployed on **[platform of your choice, e.g., Vercel, Netlify]** for lightning-fast performance and scalability.
+Deployed on **Vercel** for lightning-fast performance and scalability.